galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 We would like now to answer the question "What are the micro-organisms doing?" or "Which functions are done by the micro-organisms in the environment?".

-In the shotgun data, we have access to the sequences from the full genome, with gene sequences then.
+In the shotgun data, we have access to the gene sequences from the full genome.
 We use that to identify the genes, associate them to a function, build pathways, etc to investigate the functional part of the community.

 > ### {% icon hands_on %} Hands-on: Metabolism function identification
 >